 Smaller airlines can rival industry leaders when it comes to customer service – with less flyers to look after on each flight, flight attendants can be more attentive to customers throughout their journey and deal with any requests or queries quickly.

 They are likely to have a smaller team too, so the pilot, flight attendants and other staff will be a close-knit unit who have worked together on numerous occasions.
 This is likely to improve their levels of efficiency because they’ll all be familiar with working together, rather than getting used to a new team each flight.

 There’s a perception that small airlines aren’t as safe as big carriers but in fact, all airlines must meet the same FAA standards and requirements to be able to fly.
 They may even be able to incorporate new safety requirements quicker as their aircrafts are smaller than those belonging to the industry leaders.

-Their aircraft supplies also meet the same standards, but they can buy products such as grease, oil filters and Concorde batteries for cheaper from suppliers such as Flight Store, without compromising on quality.
+Their aircraft supplies also meet the same standards, but they can buy products such as grease, oil filters and Concorde batteries for cheaper from suppliers without compromising on quality.
 Again, this keeps the overheads low and the ticket prices cheap.